Full Hunter's Moon: How Will This Phenomenon Affect The Zodiacs?

 Why is hunter’s moon special this year?

 The October full moon will rise on the 28th of this month.
 During this time, a lunar eclipse will occur, taking place in the constellation of Taurus.
 For the uninitiated, a lunar eclipse is when the Earth is placed directly between both the Sun and the Moon, and its shadow is cast on the lunar surface.
-This time, it will be a partial lunar eclipse, visible in multiple countries, including Thailand.
-It is slated to begin on 29 October at 2:36 am BKT and end at 3:53 am on the same night.
+This time, it will be a partial lunar eclipse, visible in multiple countries, including Hong Kong.
+It is slated to begin on 29 October at 3:36 am HKT and end at 4:53 am on the same night.

-A nearly 100 per cent illuminated full moon can be witnessed on the nights of 28 and 29 October, with the moonrise occurring between 6:35 and 7:15 pm and ending at 7:21 – 8:21 am BKT on both days.
+A nearly 100 per cent illuminated full moon can be witnessed on the nights of 28 and 29 October, with the moonrise occurring between 7:35 pm and 8:15 pm and ending at 8:21 – 9:21 am HKT on both days.

 It is believed that a full moon coinciding with a lunar eclipse is quite influential for the emotional well-being of individuals.
 It could act as a trigger for the zodiacs to have breakthroughs in their relationships and help them significantly in their path of self-growth.